nus-cs2103-AY2021S2/tp/docs/tutorials/TracingCode.md

 In this tutorial, we traced a valid edit command from raw user input to the result being displayed to the user.
-From this tutorial, you learned more about the inner workings of AddressBook and how the various components mesh together to form one cohesive product.
+From this tutorial, you learned more about the inner workings of ModuleBook and how the various components mesh together to form one cohesive product.

 Here are some quick questions you can try to answer based on your